ankur-j-org/guardian/README.md

 > The django-rest middleware on steroids.

 # Overview
-The guardian is highly flexible middleware for the django-rest.
+The guardian is highly flexible middleware for the django-rest class based views.

 The current issue with the django-rest permission is that they are applied at class level and hence making it difficult to have seprarate permissions for individual methods.
 The guardian solves this issue by providing method based authentication.

 Some reasons you might want to use Guardian:
 * It can be used to *authenticate the user*
-* It can be used to *verify the payload*
+* It can be used to *authorize the payload*
 * Provides *method based authentications* as well as class based authentication.

 # Requirements